Whether gearing up for an interview, call, client pitch, or just a Monday morning, we all need a little kick sometimes.

-Disclaimer: Some of these videos contain language you may not feel comfortable blasting out to the whole office.
+Disclaimer: Some of these videos contain language you may not feel comfortable blasting to the whole office.
 Put on your headphones and proceed with caution (especially when you get to #7).

 Bow down to the queen of keynotes.
-Amy Cuddy brought in an impressive seven million views for this TED talk, placing it among the top 20 TED talks of all time -- and for good reason.
+Amy Cuddy brought in an impressive seven million views for this TED Talk, placing it among the top 20 TED Talks of all time — and for good reason.

 This video is full of interesting tidbits about the nonverbal cues you're giving every minute, every day.
 Her advice on "power posing" is invaluable when it comes to sales meetings.
 Remember: Your prospects are not only evaluating your pitch, but your confidence and how you carry yourself.

 "If you feel like you shouldn't be somewhere: Fake it.
 Do it not until you make it, but until you become it."